andreiribas/vaadin6-open-html-page-in-window/README.md

-h2-tomee-datasource-example
+vaadin-6-open-html-page-in-window
 =====================

-Example application showing the use of H2 database in Apache Tomee 1.7.2.
+Example application showing how to exhibit an html page not managed by Vaadin using the Window widgets.

 To create the project,